InterLiga

-InterLiga was an association football competition and the qualification method between eight Mexican clubs to determine two clubs qualified for the Copa Libertadores, it was held from 2004 to 2010.
+InterLiga was a qualifying association football competition for the Copa Libertadores for Mexican clubs, it was held from 2004 to 2010.
+The InterLiga replaced the Pre-Libertadores tournament as Mexico's qualification method.

 History

-From 1998 to 2003, the Mexican clubs competed in the Pre-Libertadores tournament as its qualification method, which consisted in two rounds.
-The first round called Selectivo Pre Pre-Libertadores was played between Mexican clubs, two clubs advanced to the next round called Liguilla Pre-Libertadores against two clubs from Venezuela, the four clubs faced each other to determine the last two spots for the Copa Libertadores.
+From 1998 to 2003, the Mexican clubs competed in the Pre-Libertadores tournament as the qualification method, which consisted in two rounds.
+The first round known as Selectivo Pre Pre-Libertadores between Mexican clubs interested in participating, two clubs advanced to the next round known as Copa Pre-Libertadores, facing two clubs from Venezuela, the four clubs faced each other to determine two spots for the Copa Libertadores.

 In 2004, Mexico and Venezuela were granted automatic entries to the Copa Libertadores for the first time.
-The FMF decided to create a national qualifying tournament for its last two spots, and the first InterLiga was held that January in the United States, during the off-season of the Primera División.
+The FMF decided to create a national qualifying tournament for two spots, the first InterLiga was held that January in the United States, during the off-season of the Primera División.

 Competition format

 The eight qualifying clubs were selected based on the accumulated points in the Apertura and Clausura tournaments of the Primera División, and divided into two groups of four, with even-numbered seeds in one group and odd-numbered seeds in the other.

 In order to assure a more neutral environment, and to take advantage of a large and relatively well-off pool of Mexican football fans, all matches were held in the United States in California and Texas, two states with large Mexican populations.